Skip to content

 Are e-bikes still road legal if they have a throttle?

-Throttles on e-bikes are legal in the UK but can only operate without pedalling up to 6km/h or 3.7mph, typically for “walk start” assistance.
-To go faster, the rider must pedal, and the throttle can assist up to 15.5mph.
+Standard throttles on e-bikes are legal in the UK but can only operate without pedalling up to 6km/h or 3.7mph, typically for “walk start” assistance.
+To go faster, the rider must pedal.

 Are e-bikes waterproof?